 - March 16 at 8 pm ET for group reporting via the CMS web interface

-CMS Holds Q & A Sessions on QPP Reporting to Meet Deadlines
+CMS to Host Q & A Sessions on QPP Reporting to Meet Deadlines

-To help individual eligible clinicians and groups prepare for submission, CMS experts will answer questions about submission on qpp.cms.gov.
-Registrants can email firstname.lastname@example.org prior to the sessions.
-Space is limited.
-Register early.
+To help individual eligible clinicians and groups prepare for submission, CMS is hosting 3 sessions when CMS experts will answer questions about submission on qpp.cms.gov.
+Registrants will also have the opportunity to email their questions prior to the sessions.

 Have You Sent Your Selected Measures Baseline Data to VCSQI Yet?